HungryHowies/Wazuh-and-Zitadel-Setup/wazuh sso setup.md

 Give the service_user a role called "Project Owner Viewer Global".

-Add the new  "Service_User"  in the Authorizations section for the OpenSearch Project.
+Add the new  "Service_User"  in the Authorizations section for the Wazuh Project.

 ![image](https://github.com/HungryHowies/Wazuh-and-Zitadel-Setup/assets/22652276/c5526860-ceab-43b3-ad78-bcc5b64b2cd4)

-### Opensearch Add User to Role
+### Wazuh Add User to Role

 Adding user from Zitadel Project.